dotnetrdf/dotnetrdf/v3ChangeNotes.md

 ### DefaultCulture, DefaultComparison
 The desired culture and comparison options for node collation should be set explicitly when creating an `INodeComparer` instance.
 These options can also be set when creating a `LeviathanQueryProcessor` using the new optional `options` callback parameter on the `LeviathanQueryProcessor` constructor.
 The default settings result in ordering that conforms to the SPARQL 1.1 specification.
 NOTE: The default comparison option is `Ordinal`, so to get culture-specific ordering you must both specify the desired culture *and* set the `CompareOptions` property to a value such as `CompareOptions.None` or `CompareOptions.IgnoreCase` depending on how you want strings to be compared.

+### FullTripleIndexing
+The desired level of indexing can be specified when creating a new `TreeIndexedTripleCollection`.
+For classes that use a `TreeIndexedTripleCollection` such as the in-memory `Graph` class, the default behaviour remains to create a fully indexed triple collection (this matches the default behaviour in dotNetRDF 2.x), however all of these classes also provide overloaded operators that allow a triple collection with the desired level of indexing to be injected at construction time.